What is a voice bot?

 -e.g, one client identified that reservations and cancellations take place faster via self-service than via agents.

-The first question the bot asks, figures: the issue is related to PRI problem.
+The first question the bot asks, figures: the issue is related to the PRI problem.

 The second question may determine that: it is a regional PRI problem.